 This is called idiopathic partial epilepsy and can be largely genetically determined.

-In this condition, there are usually localized abnormal muscle movements (focal motor attacks).
+There are usually localized abnormal muscle movements (focal motor attacks) in this condition.
 They affect one side of the face.

 They generally occur at night, accompanied by guttural noises and excessive saliva production.
 The victim is awake during the attack, which could progress to a secondary generalized clonic tonic attack.